 Moving can make you feel like the weight of the world is on your shoulders, literally.
 Anytime you have to heave something over your head, your shoulders are engaged.
 By strengthening your shoulder muscles, the lifting will become safer and easier.
 Shoulder muscles can be strengthened with overhead presses, lateral raises, posterior flies, and anterior raises.
 If you’re not the weight-lifting type, swimming and rowing are also great ways to build up shoulder strength.

 Anytime you pull something, you use your biceps.
 Anytime you push, your triceps.
 Anytime you move, you will use both until they are numb.
-Having 13 inch biceps are not necessary when lifting boxes, but some functional strength is more than helpful.
-Biceps can be worked with curls but also with various back exercises, like pull ups and rows.
+Having 13-inch biceps is not necessary when lifting boxes, but some functional strength is more than helpful.
+Biceps can be worked with curls but also with various back exercises, like pull-ups and rows.
 Triceps can be worked with dips, extensions, and almost all chest exercises like pushups and presses.

 it’s a great way to avoid carpel tunnel syndrome.

 When you’re moving, you don’t begin packing the night before and you shouldn’t begin training for it then, either.
 Give your body a few weeks to adjust to the workload, and to gain some actual strength.
 Who knows, maybe your newfound muscle awareness might make moving kind of fun.
 Perhaps not cocktail conversation fun, but fun nonetheless.